apitt/gctools_hackathon_2017/readme.md

 * The proxy does work now too.
 So when we spin up more services the proxy will detect them and know to send requests to them.
 This helps us scale.
 * I have spent a good amount of time making my computer just work with docker and the proxy.
 I had problems again today communicating with my swarm.
 It just failed and failed until it worked.
 * Tomorrow I will work to improve this and hopefully we can begin integrating our work.
+* I did some brain storming and added some things todo next as Issues.
+Please feel free to add items, vote things up, vote things down and whatever you feel is appropirate.
 * See you tmrw.

 # Base Install